Home Blog An introduction to quantitative and qualitative forecasting methods

 Statistical forecasting using only historic consumption data works well if you sell or produce the same amount of each item every period.
 If sales/usage fluctuates over a couple of periods, you’ll suffer from inaccurate forecasts and, therefore, either stock-outs or excess inventory.

-Qualitative forecasting models are based on opinions, market research, past experience and, sometimes, best guesses.
+Qualitative forecasting methods are based on opinions, market research, experience and, sometimes, best guesses.

 With qualitative demand forecasting, predictions are based on expert knowledge of how the market works.
 These insights could come from one person or multiple people, internally or externally, to the business.